Atlas200dk/sample-videoanalysisperson/Readme_en.md

 4. Start Presenter Server.

-    Open **Terminal** of **Mindstudio tool**, it is in the path where code saved in [Step 1] by default(#en-us_topic_0182554628_li5507119145914) run the following command to start the Presenter Server main program of the Face Detection application, shown as [Figure 11](#en-us_topic_0182554628_fig138681281084).
+    Open **Terminal** of **Mind Studio** tool, it is in the path where code saved in [Step 1] by default(#en-us_topic_0182554628_li5507119145914) run the following command to start the Presenter Server main program of the **Face Detection** application, shown as [Figure 11](#en-us_topic_0182554628_fig138681281084).

     **bash run\_present\_server.sh**

     **Figure 11**  Start PresenterServer<a name="en-us_topic_0182554628_fig138681281084"></a>
     ![](figures/启动PresenterServer.png "Start PresenterServer")

-    -   When the message Please choose one to show the presenter in browser (default: 127.0.0.1): is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
+    -   When the message "Please choose one to show the presenter in browser (default: 127.0.0.1):" is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
 Generally, the IP address is the IP address for accessing the Mind Studio service.

-        As shown in [Figure 12](#en-us_topic_0182554628_fig138681281084), Select the IP address used by the browser to access the Presenter Server service in Current environment valid ip list and enter the path for storing video analysis data
+        As shown in [Figure 12](#en-us_topic_0182554628_fig138681281084), Select the IP address used by the browser to access the Presenter Server service in "Current environment valid ip list" and enter the path for storing video analysis data

         **Figure 12**  Project deployment<a name="en-us_topic_0182554628_fig138681281084"></a>
         ![](figures/工程部署示意图.png "Project deployment")

-    -   When the message Please input an absolute path to storage video analysis data: is displayed, enter the absolute path for storing video analysis data in Mind Studio.
-The Mind Studio user must have the read and write permissions.
+    -   When the message "Please input an absolute path to storage video analysis data:" is displayed, enter the absolute path for storing video analysis data in **Mind Studio**.
+The **Mind Studio** user must have the read and write permissions.
 If the path does not exist, the script is automatically created.

     As shown in [Figure 13](#en-us_topic_0182554628_fig138681281084), it means **presenter\_server**  service starts successfully.